-Analysis of the rock opacity with depth (Section 4.2; Meyer et al. 2018) showed that sample BALL02 was more positively skewed towards darker colours than ROAD02 and BALL03 (Fig. S3, S4), with higher surficial values caused by Fe-staining.
+Analysis of the rock opacity with depth (Section 4.2; Meyer et al. 2018) showed that sample BALL02 was more positively skewed towards darker colours than ROAD02 and BALL03 (Fig. S2, S3), with higher surficial values caused by Fe-staining.
 Fe-staining can occur on rock surfaces with seasonal rock pools and trickle paths (Swantesson, 1989, 1992).
-The presence of a thin Fe-coating (<1 mm) on the rock surface would have changed the intensity and wavelength of the net daylight flux received by individual grains (e.g. Singhvi et al., 1986; Parish, 1994) and likely increased light attenuation with depth (e.g. Meyer et al. 2018; Luo et al. 2018).
+The presence of a thin Fe-coating (<1 mm) on the rock surface would have changed the intensity and wavelength of the net daylight flux received by individual grains (e.g. Singhvi et al.,1986; Parish, 1994) and likely increased light attenuation with depth (e.g. Meyer et al. 2018; Luo et al. 2018).
 Consequently, the parameterisation of μ and $\overline{\sigma \varphi_0}$ derived from sample ROAD02 would be inaccurate for BALL02.
-Interestingly, the similarity between BALL02 and BALL03 for the pIRIR 225 signal suggests that the presence of an Fe-coating altered the attenuation of the IR50 and pIRIR150 signals to a lesser extent than the pIRIR225 signal, but the reasons for this requires further investigation.
-The application of the MET-pIRIR rather than just the stand-alone IR50 signal protocol provided a major advantage as it identified samples where the parameterisation of μ and $\overline{\sigma}\varphi_0$ from known-age samples was complicated by factors such as surficial weathering coatings.
-Beyond this, it is possible that the MET-pIRIR protocol may be useful in identifying complex burial or exposure histories of rocks, similar to those that have been reported in previous studies but solely using the IR50 signal (e.g. Freiesleben et al. 2015; Brill et al. 2021).
-There is also potential to explore whether the different temperature IRSL signals of the MET protocol record different states of erosion (i.e. steady or transient states) within the same rock surface, whereby the post-IR IRSL signals that are attenuated greater would be more susceptible to transient states of erosion in comparison to the lower temperature signals, which measure luminescence depth profiles to greater depths within the rock surface.
+Interestingly, the similarity between BALL02 and BALL03 for the pIRIR225 signal suggests that the presence of an Fe-coating may have preferentially attenuated the wavelengths that influence the IR50 and pIRIR150 signals, and not the pIRIR225 signal, but this requires further investigation.
+The application of the MET-pIRIR rather than just the standalone IR50 signal protocol provided a major advantage as it identified samples where the parameterisation of μ and $\overline{\sigma \varphi_0}$ from known-age samples was complicated by factors such as surficial weathering coatings.

 The boulders from the Beinn Alligin rock avalanche have been subject to a temperate climate for the last \sim 4 ka.
 The luminescence depth profiles from the boulders demonstrated that on these timeframes and under these climatic conditions the technique was an erosion-meter, rather than a chronometer, as expected (Sohbati et al. 2018; Lehmann et al. 2019a).
-Lehmann et al. (2019a) noted that two of their samples, uncorrected for erosion, gave apparent luminescence exposure ages of ca. 640 a and <1 a compared to apparent cosmogenic nuclide ages of ca. 16.5 ka and 6.5 ka, respectively.
+Lehmann et al. (2018) noted that two of their samples, uncorrected for erosion, gave apparent luminescence exposure ages of ca. 640 a and <1 a compared to apparent TCN ages of ca. 16.5 ka and 6.5 ka, respectively.
 It has thus been inferred that erosion rates >1 mm/ka can make interpretation of luminescence depth profiles in terms of an exposure age difficult without accurately constraining the erosion rate (Sohbati et al., 2018; Lehmann et al., 2018).
-This is consistent with the underestimation of luminescence exposure ages measured here for the Beinn Alligin rock avalanche (Table 3), which have been independently-dated to 4.54 ± 0.27 ka using cosmogenic nuclides (Ballantyne and Stone, 2004).
+This is consistent with the underestimation of luminescence exposure ages measured here for the Beinn Alligin rock avalanche (Table 3), which have been independently-dated to 4.22 ± 0.34 ka using cosmogenic nuclides (Ballantyne and Stone, 2004).
 Consequently, luminescence depth profiles for the Beinn Alligin rock avalanche can only be inferred in terms of erosion rates.